SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-acceptors, the MW and logP results are not conforming to drug-like values.
-This indicates some inadequacy of the iMiner reward function, i.e. a non-optimal weighting of docking scores compared to $S_{DL}$.
-While a standard CLM such as iMiner would require a reweighting and/or new terms in the loss/reward function, other hyperparameter tuning, and expensive retraining, a unique advantage of SmileyLlama is that the distribution of generated molecules' properties can be shifted using nothing more than prompt engineering, with no retraining required.
-Figure 4b shows that combining prompts such as \textbf{Output a SMILES string for a drug like molecule with the following properties: High SARS2PRO, <= 5 H-bond donors, <= 10 H-bond acceptors, <= 500 molecular weight, <= 5 logP }, which we will refer to as the \textbf{High SARS2Pro+Ro5} prompt improves properties such as MW and logP and drug-likeness scores significantly with some expected loss in high docking scores since smaller molecules make fewer intermolecular interactions.
+Figure \ref{fig:3d}b shows the property distributions of the final optimized set of novel molecules from SmileyLlama from the above prompt.
+While the property distributions are satisfactory for the number of hydrogen bond donors and acceptors, the MW and logP results are not conforming to drug-like values.
+This indicates some inadequacy of the iMiner reward function, such that the CLM would require a reweighting and/or new terms in the loss/reward function, other hyperparameter tuning, and/or expensive retraining.
+But a unique advantage of SmileyLlama is that the distribution of generated molecules’ properties can be shifted using nothing more than prompt engineering, with no retraining required.
+Figure \ref{fig:3d}b shows that combining prompts such as \textbf{Output a SMILES string for a drug like molecule with the following properties: High SARS2PRO, <= 5 H-bond donors, <= 10 H-bond acceptors, <= 500 molecular weight, <= 5 logP} (\textbf{High SARS2Pro+Ro5}) improves properties such as MW and logP and drug-likeness scores substantially with some expected loss in high docking scores since smaller molecules make fewer intermolecular interactions.

-Figure 5 provides a set of novel molecules from SmileyLlama docked in the MPro active site with the two engineered prompts \textbf{High SARS2Pro} and \textbf{High SARS2Pro+Ro5}.
-Two of the higher scoring molecules resemble the variations of the perampanel drug with the trefoil structure which are tested inhibitors optimized by the Jorgensen group.\cite{zhang2021} However, unlike the molecules from their study that consistently retained the central pyridinone ring\cite{zhang2021}, SmileyLlama molecules have replaced the trefoil hub with the pyrimidine functional group (see Figure 5c).
-Higher docking scores are found for quite different drug scaffolds (Figure 5(a,b)), but in all cases there is no significant homology match found in the Therapeutic Target Database.\cite{Zhou2024} This would indicate that the generative capabilities of SmileyLlama are robust and outside of the pre-trained Llama model.
-Finally, the proposed drugs are synthetically accessible\cite{Ertl2009}, as made clear from their on average SA$\sim$ 3 as seen in Supplementary Table S2.
+Figure \ref{fig:molecules} and Supplementary Figure 6 provides a set of novel molecules from SmileyLlama docked in the MPro active site with the two engineered prompts \textbf{High SARS2Pro} and \textbf{High SARS2Pro+Ro5}.
+Two of the higher scoring molecules resemble the variations of the perampanel drug with the trefoil structure which are tested inhibitors optimized by the Jorgensen group.\cite{zhang2021} However, unlike the molecules from their study that consistently retained the central pyridinone ring\cite{zhang2021}, SmileyLlama molecules have replaced the trefoil hub with the pyrimidine functional group (see Figure \ref{fig:molecules}c).
+Higher docking scores are found for quite different drug scaffolds (Figure \ref{fig:molecules}(a,b)), but in all cases there is no significant homology match found in the Therapeutic Target Database.\cite{Zhou2024} This would indicate that the generative capabilities of SmileyLlama are robust and outside of the pre-trained Llama model.
+Finally, the proposed drugs are synthetically accessible\cite{Ertl2009}, as made clear from their on average SA$\sim$ 3.
+Precise details can be found in Supplementary data file example\_molecules.csv.